Michael Onovwigun: 2014–15 season and loans to Sheffield and Stalybridge Celtic

-Sheffield (loan)

-Onovwigun joined Northern Premier League First Division South club Sheffield on a 28-day loan on 7 November 2014 and the deal was later extended until 3 January 2015.
-He made eight appearances and scored two goals for the club.

-Stalybridge Celtic (loan)

-On 6 February 2015, Onovwigun and Chesterfield teammate Charlie Dawes signed on a one-month loan for Conference North club Stalybridge Celtic.
-He made his debut the following day, coming on for Paul Ennis after 69 minutes of a 4–3 defeat to local rivals Stockport County.
-It proved to be his only appearance and he departed on 27 February.

-Gateshead (loan)

-On 24 March 2016, Onovwigun joined National League club Gateshead on loan until the end of the 2015–16 season.
-He made three appearances before returning to the Spireites at the end of the season.

-Non-league football
+Non-League football

+2016–17 season

-On 16 August 2016, Onovwigun was announced as having signed for Isthmian League Premier Division club Dulwich Hamlet.
-He made just two appearances for the club, before moving within the division to join Kingstonian on 31 August.
-After 11 appearances and two goals, he joined Southern League First Division Central club Farnborough on 24 November.
+On 16 August 2016, Onovwigun transferred to Isthmian League Premier Division club Dulwich Hamlet.
+He made just two appearances, before moving within the division to join Kingstonian on 31 August.
+After making 11 appearances and scoring two goals, he transferred to Southern League First Division Central club Farnborough on 24 November.
 Onovwigun moved back up to the National League to join Southport on 7 January 2017 and returned to the Isthmian League Premier Division to sign for Merstham on 6 March.

+2017–2019

 Onovwigun rejoined Dulwich Hamlet at the beginning of the 2017–18 season and was a part of the team which secured promotion to the National League South, though he did not feature in Hamlet's successful Isthmian League Premier Division play-off campaign.
 After signing a new contract, Onovwigun joined Isthmian League Premier Division club Carshalton Athletic on a three-month loan in September 2018 and after returning to Dulwich Hamlet for the second half of the 2018–19 season, he rejoined Carshalton on a permanent basis during the 2019 off-season.

+2019–20 season

 Onovwigun made two early-2019–20 season appearances for Carshalton Athletic, before transferring to division rivals Lewes in late August 2019.
 Until his release in December 2019, Onovwigun was a regular member of the Lewes team and he moved up to the National League South to join Dartford in January 2020.
 After just one appearance for the Darts, he joined Isthmian League South Central Division club Staines Town on a dual-registration deal in February and then moved to North Division club Maldon & Tiptree on a permanent transfer in early March.
 Onovwigun made three appearances for the Jammers, before the 2019–20 Isthmian League season was ended early.
 He announced his retirement from non-League football in July 2020.

+2022–present

+Onovwigun made five appearances for Southern Counties East League First Division club AFC Whyteleafe during the 2022–23 season.
+He made 21 appearances for Combined Counties League Premier Division South club Corinthian-Casuals during the 2024–25 season.
+In July 2025, Onovwigun transferred across the division to Tooting & Mitcham United.